inforkgodara/python-automated-bulk-whatsapp-messages/README.md

 Note: If you wish to send an image instead of text you can write attachment selection python code.

+## Legal
+* This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
+This is an independent and unofficial software.
+Use at your own risk.
+Commercial use of this code/repo is strictly prohibited.

 ## Code
 ```
 # Program to send bulk customized message through WhatsApp web application